zWolfrost/spoteasy/README.md

 Adds a "token" property to the "spoteasy" object.
 The "token" property contains an object with various useful properties, beyond the actual access token.

-Now let's try to fetch an album from the spotify API, following the same rules in their documentation:
+Now let's try to fetch an album from the Spotify API, following the same rules in [their documentation](https://developer.spotify.com/documentation/web-api/reference/get-an-album):

 <img src="https://i.imgur.com/8IcIyN3.png" width="1000"/>